akarzim/dotfiles/README.md

       --their                           copy dotfiles to local files when force is enabled -V, --version                         print the version number
 ```

+NOTE: Environment variables can be set in a `.dotfilesrc` file.
+      An example is available in `dotfilesrc.sample`.

 Add support for other dotfiles by creating new `.zsh` files under the `modules/`
 directory.
 You have some functions at your disposal: